AdTraveller2345/Housefinder/README.md

 # Housefinder
-Python bot to help student's find accommodation in the Netherlands
+Python bot to help students find accommodation in the Netherlands